 Conclusion

 In conclusion, a foal’s life from birth to adulthood demonstrates how strong, how they grow, and how powerful the horse-human link is.
 From their first hesitant steps to their future position in the horse community, foals are lovely and promising.
 People admire them.
-Naming a young horse, learning about their progress, and recognising their distinct qualities makes us appreciate these wonderful creatures even more .
-In above we discuss about what is a baby horse called and explore more about it.
+Naming a young horse, learning about their progress, and recognizing their distinct qualities make us appreciate these wonderful creatures even more.
+In the above we discuss what is a baby horse called and explore more about it.

 FAQ